gavinlyonsrepo/pic_12F675_projects/README.md

 Project List
 -----------------------------------------
-A set of Projects and example code for the Pic 12F675  8-pin 8-bit Microcontroller, in C and Assembly.
+A set of projects and example code for the Pic 12F675  8-pin 8-bit Microcontroller, in C and Assembly.
 Each Project/example has a short readme, schematic and code file in the relevant subfolder.